realpython/python-guide/docs/scenarios/speed.rst

 allows the Cython compiler to generate more efficient C code from the second code.
 While standard Python code is saved in :file:`*.py` files, Cython code is saved in :file:`*.pyx` files.

 And what is with the speed?
-So lets try it!
+So let's try it!

 .. code-block:: python